Okay, so I meant to write this post about 2 weeks ago, but I wanted to get these thoughts out no later than this week.

 I think these two things are inseparable, once they are instituted within a nation.

 Free speech is crucial for any free society.
-Individuals should be able to criticize their government or anyone who is misbehaving, with a few caveats.
+Individuals should be able to criticize their government or any authority figure who is abusing their power, with a few caveats.
 Individuals should also be able to petition their government and lobby for better laws (without bribes).

 News reporting should also supplement an education.
 People need to be informed so they can make sound decisions (with their diet, with their money, with their vote, etc.)